Jesus’ Incarnation: A Parable

 Sing through all Jerusalem, Christ is born in Bethlehem.”

 Who can add to Christmas?
-God’s perfect motive is that He so loved the world.
-His perfect gift is that He gave His only Son.
-His only requirement is to trust Jesus.
-The reward of faith is that you shall have everlasting life in Christ.4
+God’s perfect motive is that He deeply loved the world.
+His perfect gift is that He gave His only Son to save us from guilt and darkness and the grave.
+God’s only requirement is that we trust Jesus as our Lord and Savior.
+The reward of faith is that we shall have everlasting life in Christ.4

 Aren’t you glad that Jesus, the Creator of the heavens and the earth, stooped so low to become one of us?
-Are you glad that the Son of God became a man to make us God’s sons and daughters?
-Aren’t you glad that Christ personally carried our sins in His body on the cross so that we can be dead to sin and live for what is right, and that by His wounds we are healed?
+Aren’t you happy that the Son of God became a man to make us God’s sons and daughters?
+Aren’t you glad that Christ personally carried our sins in His body on the cross so that we can die to sin and live for what is right?
+By Jesus’ wounds we are healed.

-O come, let us adore Him, Christ the Lord!
+O come, let us adore Him.
+He is Christ the Lord!

-Prayer: Lord, give me faith to trust, love, obey, and follow you.
-Sustain my faith.
+Lord, give us faith to trust, love, obey, and follow You.
+Sustain our faith.
 Strengthen it.
 Deepen it.
 Don’t let it fail.
-Make faith in Jesus the power of my life, so that in everything I do, you get the glory.
+Make faith in Jesus the power of our life, so that in everything we do, You get the praise, honor, and glory.
 You are the greatest Giver.
-Thank you for sending Christ to be the Savior of the world.
-Help me to follow Him.
-In Christ’s name I pray.
+Thank You for sending Your Son to be the Savior of the world.
+Help us and everyone else to follow Him.
+In Christ’s name we pray.
 Amen.